 Find Sammamish Homes quickly and easily!

 This Sammamish homes search shows active listings only.
 It is updated every 30 minutes.
-The default map intentionally shows only Sammamish homes.
-Click on the marker to see basic property information and on “Details” for more information.
+Click on the marker to see basic property information and on “Details” for more.

 Sammamish is a young and growing city

 Before August 1999, the Sammamish Plateau existed as an unincorporated part of King County through most of its history.
 In 1991, a vote to join the neighboring city of Issaquah failed.
 No longer restrained by King County development policies, the City of Sammamish has grown rapidly to today’s population of about 61,000 residents.
 About 10,000 residents were added when the city annexed the Klahanie neighborhoods in January of 2016.

 In many Sammamish homes, you are likely to hear a language other than English.
 According to the US Census Bureau, in 2015 an estimated 27% of the residents spoke a language other than English.

 Median monthly housing costs are about $2,600 and median household income is approaching $150,000.

 The young municipality is home to many professionals working in the Seattle area high-tech industry.
 A good number of them commutes to the Microsoft campus in Redmond from their Sammamish homes.
 The main thoroughfare is 228th Avenue, which is the address of city hall and two shopping centers to the south and north.
 The northern end near SE 4th Street is being developed as the Village at Sammamish Town Center.

 Next to city hall is the Sammamish community center which host events such as the Sammamish Farmers Market.

 Sammamish Homes in planned urban developments